Extension Logo

 Master Gardeners strive to make scientific knowledge understandable to all.
 They inspire and encourage lifelong learning through continued scientific exploration and discovery.

-• 3,283 certified Master Gardener volunteers across the state
+Certified Master Gardener volunteers across the state in 2025

 Because of the work of Master Gardeners, more people are growing food locally, planting pollinator-friendly gardens, and creating resilient landscapes that help manage stormwater runoff.

-Now more than ever before Master Gardener volunteers are connecting with people to share University research-based knowledge on priorities that are important to Minnesota residents: horticulture skills, plant biodiversity, pollinators, clean water, local food, climate change and nearby nature.
+Now more than ever before, Master Gardener volunteers are connecting with people to share University research-based knowledge on priorities important to Minnesota residents: horticultural skills, plant biodiversity, pollinators, clean water, local food, climate change, and nearby nature.

 Find annual reports from past years in this collection.